kevinvincent/ha-wyzesense/README.md

   * As like any other entity you can change the entity id and friendly name from the states page, which will stick even after restarts.

 * Call the services below to add and remove sensors from your WYZE sense hub.

+* Notes on Individual Sensors
+  * Motion
+    * State `on`: Motion Detected
+    * State `off`: No Motion Detected
+    * Wyze motion sensors will report the `on` state for 40 seconds after the last motion is detected.
+In practice this isn't a big deal and is usually the behaviour you want.
+Just something to be aware of.
+  * Contact
+    * State `on`: Sensor open
+    * State `off`: Sensor closed
+    * Contact sensors will report `off` when the magnetized portion is within ~1 inch of the contact sensor body.

 ## Services
 ### `wyzesense.scan`